Vegan Cinnamon Cookies

 You can use light or dark brown sugar.
 Both will taste delicious but the dark brown sugar will give your cookies a darker colour.

-Add 1 teaspoon of vanilla and mix it into the butter/sugar mixture.
+Add 1 teaspoon of vanilla and mix it into the margarine/sugar mixture.

 In a small separate bowl, mix together 150g of all-purpose flour (1 cup + 2 tablespoons) and 2 teaspoons of ground cinnamon.